 Review of development requests within the FSH Overlay District shall occur subject to the following procedures.
-Unless otherwise indicated below, the Director may approve Type I permits over the counter or following a field check.
 Type II and III development applications shall be reviewed by the Director to ensure consistency with Sections 17.60.60-17.60.70.
 Section 17.60.50 special reports shall also be required, unless specifically exempted by the Director.

 - A. Type I Procedure.
-The following uses shall be reviewed under a Type I procedure: - Planting of native plant species identified in the City of Portland Plant List. on the Native Plant list on file with the Director. - 2.
+The following uses shall be reviewed under a Type I procedure: - 1.
+Planting of native plant species identified in the City of Portland Plant List. - 2.
 Removal of permitted fill. - 3.
-Removal of non-native/invasive vegetation, dead, or dying vegetation that is hazardous to the public, or - 4.
-Removal of up to two trees of six inches or greater dbh\DBH in a calendar year. - 45.
-Appurtenant structures as permitted under Subsection 17.60.70.J. - B. Type II Procedure.
-The following uses shall be reviewed under a Type II review procedure: - Construction or expansion of major public facilities identified in sanitary, storm, water, or street, or parks master plans or of minor public facilities necessary to support development, where no other practical alternative exists. - 2.
+Removal of non-native/invasive vegetation, dead, or dying vegetation that is hazardous to the public. - 4.
+Removal of up to two trees of six inches or greater DBH in a calendar year. - 5.
+Appurtenant structures as permitted under Subsection 17.60.70.4. - B. Type II Procedure.
+The following uses shall be reviewed under a Type II review procedure: - Construction or expansion of major public facilities identified in sanitary, storm, water, street, or parks master plans or of minor public facilities necessary to support development, where no other practical alternative exists. - 2.
 Construction or expansion of trails. - 3.
-Construction, expansion, or replacement of a new-single-family residence or duplex within a restricted development area or floodway on a legal lot, of record. - 4.
+Construction, expansion, or replacement of a single-family residence or duplex within a restricted development area or floodway on a legal lot. - 4.
 Repair and stabilization of unstable slopes.
-If emergency slope stabilization is required and authorized by the City Engineer, a Type II review-development application shall be required submitted to the City within 60 days of having taken the emergency action. - 5.
+If emergency slope stabilization is required and authorized by the City Engineer, a Type II development application shall be submitted to the City within 60 days of having taken the emergency action. - 5.
 Stream bank restoration plans, consistent with the requirements of Subsection 17.60.20.B.10. - 6.
 Exemption of Type II development applications from one or more required reports. - 7.
-Development that is completely outside restricted development areas, as determined by the Directoravailable mapping based on site-specific information provided by the applicantand reviewed by a third-party professional consistent with Subsection 17.60.10.C.
-Such site-specific information shall remain valid for five years from the date approved by the Director, provided that topographical or hydrological changes have not occurred on the site that could invalidate such information. - Development requests that are similar in scope and impact, as determined by the Director, except that no other residential uses shall be considered beyond the provisions of Subsection B.3.
+Development that is completely outside restricted development areas, as determined by available mapping based on site-specific information provided by the applicant and reviewed by a third-party professional consistent with Subsection 17.60.10.C.
+Such site-specific information shall remain valid for five years from the date approved by the Director, provided that topographical or hydrological changes have not occurred on the site that could invalidate such information. - 8.
+Development requests that are similar in scope and impact, as determined by the Director, except that no other residential uses shall be considered beyond the provisions of Subsection B.3.
 The Director shall include the justification for the classification decision in the required notice to affected property owners. - C. Type III Procedure.
-The Planning Commission shall review all other public and private development requests under a Type III procedure.

-- D. Establishment of Development PermitDecision.
-A development permitdecision shall be obtained before construction or development begins, within any Area of Special Flood Hazard.
+The Planning Commission shall review all other public and private development requests under a Type III procedure. - D. Establishment of Development Decision.
+A development decision shall be obtained before construction or development begins, within any Area of Special Flood Hazard.
 Application for a development permit may be made on forms provided by the Director and may include, but not be limited to, plans in duplicate drawn to scale showing the nature, location, dimensions, and elevation of the area in question, existing or proposed structures, fill storage of materials, drainage facilities and the location of the aforementioned.
-Specifically, the following information is required: - 1.
-Proposed elevation in relation to mean sea level of the lowest floor (including basement of all structures). - 2.
-Proposed elevation in relation to mean sea level to which any non-residential structure will be floodproofed. - Certification by a registered professional engineer or architect that the floodproofing methods for any non-residential structure meet the floodproofing criteria detailed in Subsection 17.60.70.F. below. - 4.
+Specifically, the following information is required:

+- 1. Proposed elevation in relation to mean sea level of the lowest floor (including basement of all structures). - 2.
+Proposed elevation in relation to mean sea level to which any non-residential structure will be floodproofed. - 3.
+Certification by a registered professional engineer or architect that the floodproofing methods for any non-residential structure meet the floodproofing criteria detailed in Subsection 17.60.70.FH. below. - 4.
 Description of the extent to which any watercourse will be altered or relocated as a result of proposed development.